 Sexual Orientation & Gender Identity

 LGBTQ+ is an umbrella term that represents a range of sexual orientations and gender identities.
-These letters stand for Lesbian, Gay, Bisexual, Transgender, and Queer.
+These letters stand for Lesbian, Gay, Bisexual, Transgender, and Queer or Questioning.
 The plus sign is to indicate the infinite number of identities and orientations such as Pansexual, Questioning, Two-Spirit, Intersex, and Asexual.
 The language used to talk about LGBTQ+ people is constantly evolving.
 To learn more, use this glossary of terms.
 Even though you see sexual orientations and gender identifies all together in this acronym – someone's gender identity tells us nothing about their sexual orientation.
 To learn more about the spectrum of sex and gender, check out this resource from the Trevor Project.
 Creating safe and inclusive spaces is essential to adequately address health disparities faced by the LGBTQ+ community.
 Using inclusive language, including correct pronouns, is an important first step.

 Why Pronouns Matter